Pandoa/FirebaseFeatures/docs/installation.md

 4. Download and update your current `google-services.json`.

 ## 5. Configuration for C++ (optional)
 This step is only required if you plan to use Firebase Features through C++ code.
+You can safely skip it if you plan to code using Blueprints only.

 Open  `YourProject.Build.cs` and add the following line to your module's constructor:
 ```csharp
 PrivateDependencyModuleNames.Add("FirebaseFeatures");